pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 - **Reliability and Scalability**: Monitoring service-level objectives (SLOs), incident response times, and the ability to handle increased traffic or user demands can help assess the platform's reliability and scalability.
 - **Security and Compliance**: Tracking the number of security incidents, the ratio of security issues found during threat modeling versus post-deployment, and the adoption of security best practices can indicate the platform's security posture.
 - **Automation and Tooling**: Metrics like the percentage of infrastructure provisioned through code, the frequency of platform updates, and the time saved through automation can demonstrate the platform's operational efficiency.
-- **Observability and Monitoring**: Measuring the effectiveness of observability tools, the time to detect and resolve issues, and the quality of incident reports can provide insights into the platform's overall health and performance.
+- **Observability and Monitoring**: Measuring the effectiveness of observability tools, the time to detect and resolve issues, and the quality of incident reports can [provide insights into the platform's overall health](https://www.pulumi.com/blog/insights-cloud-account-discovery/) and performance.

-As Jess Mink emphasizes, it's important to not just collect these metrics, but to use them to drive meaningful action and improvement: "We actually look at all four of those [metric categories] every quarter and write summaries that go up to the executive level.
+As Jess Mink emphasizes, it's important to not just collect these metrics, but to use them to drive meaningful action and improvement: "We actually look at all of those [metric categories] every quarter and write summaries that go up to the executive level.
 This creates that visibility and shared understanding of problems, so that there's room for movement and change in the right ways."

 ## The Future of Secure Platform Engineering